qooxdoo/qooxdoo/docs/about.md

 ## Framework

-The qooxdoo framework enhances the javascript language with a full fledged class based oo system, including a powerful properties system and mixins.
-Qooxdoo is largely based on namespaces to allow easy integration with other libraries and existing user code.
+The qooxdoo framework enhances the javascript language with a full-fledged, class-based object-oriented system, including a powerful properties system, interfaces, and mixins.
+Qooxdoo code is based on namespaces to allow rigorous and scalable code structure, asy integration with other libraries and existing user code.
 It comes with a [comprehensive API reference](apps://apiviewer) that is auto-generated from Javadoc-like comments in the framework sourcecode.